shriramdevanathan/UserProfile/README.md

 4. Go to Terminal, and run the following commands
 ```
 > cd frontend
+> npm install
 > npm start
 ```
 5. This should bring up the npm server in port 4200.
+Note that npm install might take a while for the first time.
+Once it is run, subsequenty, just run npm start.
 6. Access localhost:4200/login from the UI.
 7. Try to login with the credentials below.